sudheermuthyala/terraform-/07-terraform-workspace/01-workspace-intro/README.md

 ## what is a terraform Workspace ?
-**Ans :**  A developer is working a on a default terraform configuration and he
+**Ans :**  A developer is working a on complex set of a default terraform configuration and he